The House of 1,000 Dolls: Production

 The film originated with Harry Alan Towers, who shot the movie in Madrid and got Samuel Arkoff at AIP to contribute financing.

 At one stage Terence Fisher was announced as director.
 Vic Damone was mentioned as going to support Vincent Price and Martha Hyer, but he ended up being replaced by George Nader.

 Filming began in November 1966.
 Knowing that local censors would prohibit filming, Towers gave them a copy of Abe Lincoln in Illinois and hired an actor to walk around the set dressed like Abraham Lincoln in case the censors dropped by.

 According to Price in a 1984 interview, he had been signed on to the project without full knowledge of what the film would be about.
 After his scenes were shot, "Martha Hyer and I were led off ... so we went to visit on the set and we found that they were remaking all of the scenes we'd been in, but a pornographic version of it."
 He added, "I never got to see it."

 Reception

+The Monthly Film Bulletin wrote: "Had Vincent Price's tongue-in-cheek opening gambit ("Open the coffin") been followed through, more might have been made of this preposterously scripted, crudely directed and indifferently photographed charade.
+As it is, a confusion of kidnappings, fights, floggings and a little timid strip-tease prove too much for all Price's efforts to treat the whole thing as a joke.
+He has little support from the rest of the cast, the exotic backgrounds are wasted, and the film could well serve as an object lesson in the kind of disaster that this type of international venture can produce."

 The Chicago Tribune called the film "not even bad enough to be good... [a] bargain basement backfire that is strictly discount Price."

 The New York Times described the film as containing "routine sleuthing, double-crossing and chasing."